 Progress and Info

-The slowing poverty reduction progress since 2015 has been set back further by COVID-19 and the global extreme poverty rate rose in 2020 for the first time in over 20 years.
-The triple threat of COVID-19, conflict and climate change makes the global goal of ending poverty by 2030 beyond reach unless immediate and substantial policy actions are implemented.
-The COVID-19 crisis has demonstrated the importance of social protection systems to protect people’s health, jobs and income.
-As a result, many new social protection measures have been introduced in 2020.
-But, 4 billion people worldwide are still left without any social protection, the majority of whom are the poor and the vulnerable.
+The slowdown in progress on poverty reduction since 2015 has been further set back by the COVID-19 pandemic, with the global rate of extreme poverty rising in 2020 for the first time in over 20 years.
+The triple threat of COVID-19, conflict and climate change makes the global goal of ending poverty by 2030 unachievable unless immediate and substantial policy actions are taken.
+The COVID-19 crisis has demonstrated the importance of social protection systems for protecting health, employment and income, with many new social protection measures introduced in 2020 as a result.
+However, 4 billion people worldwide are still without any social protection, most of whom are poor and vulnerable.

-Compounding the threats to poverty eradication posed by climate change and conflict, the COVID-19 pandemic is set to increase the number of poor in 2020 by between 119 and 124 million people, causing extreme poverty rate to rise for the first time in a generation, from 8.4% in 2019 to 9.5% in 2020 based on nowcasts.
-Eight out of 10 ‘new poor’ are in middle-income countries.
-It is projected that around 600 million people will still live in extreme poverty by 2030.
+Compounding the threats to poverty eradication posed by climate change and conflict, the pandemic is set to increase the number of poor people in 2020 by between 119 and 124 million, causing the extreme poverty rate to rise for the first time in a generation, from 8.4 per cent in 2019 to 9.5 per cent in 2020 according to “nowcasts”.
+Of the “new poor”, 8 out of 10 are in middle-income countries and territories.
+It is predicted that around 600 million people will still be living in extreme poverty by 2030.

-Before the pandemic, global extreme poverty had fallen from 10.1% in 2015 to 9.2% in 2017, which is equivalent to 689 million people living on less than $1.90 a day.
-The rate of reduction, however, had slowed to less than half a percentage point annually between 2015 and 2017, compared to around 1 percentage point annually between 1990 and 2015.
+Before the pandemic, global extreme poverty had fallen from 10.1 per cent in 2015 to 9.3 per cent in 2017, equivalent to 689 million people living on less than $1.90 a day.
+However, the rate of decrease had slowed to less than half a percentage point annually in that period, compared to around 1 percentage point annually between 1990 and 2015.

-The share of the world’s workers living in extreme poverty fell from 14% in 2010, to 7.8% in 2015, then to 6.6% in 2019.
-The progress was less encouraging for young workers.
-However, the COVID-19 pandemic has severely impacted the informal economy, where the vast majority of the working poor are employed.
-The crisis also has had a disproportionate impact on the livelihoods of young and female workers who already have a much higher likelihood to live in poverty.
-Younger people in 2019 were twice as likely as adults to be working poor.
+The share of workers around the world living in extreme poverty fell from 14 per cent in 2010 to 7.8 per cent in 2015 and 6.6 per cent in 2019, although progress for young workers was less encouraging.
+However, the pandemic has severely affected the informal economy, in which the vast majority of the working poor are employed.
+The crisis also has had a disproportionate impact on the livelihoods of young and female workers, who are already much more likely to be living in poverty.
+In 2019, young people were twice as likely as adults to be among the working poor.

-By 2020, only 47% of the global population were effectively covered by at least one social protection cash benefit, which leaves 4 billion people unprotected.
-However, between 1 February and 31 December 2020, governments of 209 countries and territories announced more than 1,500 social protection measures (mostly short-term) in response to the COVID-19 crisis.
+By 2020, only 47 per cent of the global population was covered effectively by at least one social protection cash benefit, leaving 4 billion people unprotected.
+However, between 1 February and 31 December 2020, governments of 209 countries and territories announced more than 1,600 mostly short-term social protection measures in response to the COVID-19 crisis.

-Total ODA grants for basic social services and development food aid, which focus on poverty reduction, represented 0.02% of DAC donor’s gross national income in 2019.
+Total ODA grants for basic social services and development food aid, which are intended for poverty reduction, represented 0.02 per cent of the gross national income of donors to the Development Assistance Committee in 2019.